Looking for the perfect French restaurant in Singapore? Here’s our guide to the best tables for Francophiles.

 Taratata Brasserie, 35A Keong Saik Road, Singapore 089142

 Tucked away in an unassuming little shophouse is this homely Parisian bistro.
 French fare is made using recipes passed down to chef Frédéric Colin from his grandfather Henri.
 Fish quenelles, burgundy snails with parsley and garlic butter, and traditional French onion soup are just some of the many authentic dishes you can look forward to on your visit here.

 Fleur de Sel

-Fleur De Sel offers a laid-back setting for diners to enjoy refined French dishes like his creamy, melt-in-your-mouth seared duck liver ($29) and roasted quail stuffed with mushrooms ($42).
-The chef is known to make his rounds around the restaurant to chat with diners, adding to the restaurant’s homely atmosphere.
+Fleur De Sel offers a laidback setting for diners to enjoy refined French dishes.
+Among its set lunches and dinners, you will see familiar favourites making an appearance from time to time.
+Think creamy, melt-in-your-mouth seared duck liver and heavenly Boston lobster bisque.
+If you’re lucky, the chef is known to make his rounds across the restaurant to chat with diners, adding to the homely atmosphere.

-French cuisine runs the gamut of classy to cosy, and this restaurant is no doubt the latter.
-The intimate restaurant houses just seven tables where diners can watch Chef Paul in action as he personally prepares his contemporary French dishes.
-Rhubarb offers a six course menu ($138++) that features mains like wagyu onglet, snails and bone marrow, capped off with novel desserts like gingerbread with fromage blanc sorbet, mandarin oranges and chocolate.
+Gallic cuisine runs the gamut of classy to cosy, and this restaurant is no doubt the latter.
+The one Michelin-starred spot houses just seven tables where diners can watch the chef in action as he personally prepares his contemporary French dishes with finesse.
+Go for the four-course omakase menu and you will see what we’re talking about.